Plex Subscription: Plex Pass, Pricing, Options, and Tips for Choosing the Right Plan

 • what Plex Pass actually unlocks,

-• the different plans (monthly, yearly, lifetime Plex Pass),
+• the different subscription plans (monthly, annual, lifetime Plex Pass),

-• and how to reduce your overall subscription budget (without DIY).
+• and how to reduce your overall subscription costs (without having to do it yourself).

-1) Free Plex vs. Plex subscription: what really changes
+1) Free Plex vs. Plex Pro: What Really Changes

 Plex without a subscription: already sufficient for many uses